 Budgeting allows you to:

-Helps you plan for the future of your business
+It helps you plan for the future of your business.

-Helps you manage your goals and objectives for your business
+It helps you manage your goals and objectives for your business.

-Helps you understand what drives costs in your organization
+It helps you understand what drives costs in your organization.

 Before Your Start Budgeting